 The significant accounting policies and estimates used in preparation of the unaudited condensed consolidated financial statements are described in our audited consolidated financial statements as of and for the year ended December 31, 2022, and the notes thereto, which are included in our Annual Report on Form 10-K dated February 28, 2023, or Annual Report, and in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report.
-There have been no material changes to our significant accounting policies during the three months ended March 31, 2023.
+There with the exception of the accounting policy change described in Part I, Item I, Note 2, there have been no material changes to our significant accounting policies during the three months ended March 31, 2023 June 30, 2023.